y15e/y15e.github.io/_posts/2015-01-04-use-s3-as-a-private-git-repository.md

 ---
 layout: post
-title: "Use S3 as a Private Git Repository"
+title: "Use S3 as a private git repository"
 ---
 There are many blog posts on the internet about this topic.
 This is just a note of linux commands.